 The festive period is now upon us.
-After several years consigned to the doldrums by diminished, recession ravaged budgets, I have it on good authority that this year, with the green shoots of recovery the good old office Christmas party is back in full force.
+After several years consigned to the doldrums by diminished, recession ravaged budgets, I have it on good authority that this year, with the green shoots of recovery and buoyant economies the good old office Christmas party is back in full force.

-With an optimistic outlook about an upturn, many organisations are going back to hosting their annual office Christmas knees-up.
-A simple Google search on the topic produces almost one million results in 57 seconds would testify to this hearsay.
+With a cautiously optimistic outlook about the future, many organisations are going back to hosting their annual office Christmas knees-up.
+A simple Google search on the topic produces more than one million results in 48 seconds would testify to this hearsay.
 The physical reminders are all around us.
 Tacky earrings, seasonal ties and notices about Secret Santa gifts.
 The office Christmas party is firmly on the calendar.

 For most companies the lavish budgets of yester year, with no expense spared events at restaurants or hotels are still history.
 I’ve only ever read about the ones featuring ice sculptures, flowing Veuve Clicquot and cabaret artists that people have actually heard of.
 My experiences, especially in my early career, have been more centred around parties characterised by Micawber like frugality: a few mince pies thrown together in the staff cafeteria, accompanied by a solitary glass of something singularly and poisonously unpleasant.